This document answers frequently asked questions (FAQs) about NetApp Cloud Volumes Service for Google Cloud.

 This section provides answers to billing-related FAQs about the Cloud Volumes Service for Google Cloud.

-Will I be billed for accessing my cloud volume from a Compute Engine instance located in a different region?
+Will I be billed for accessing my cloud volume from a Compute Engine instance located in a different region or zone?